ASPEN ISIS THEATRE

-After 45 years of bringing cinema, dialogue, and community engagement to the Roaring Fork Valley through Aspen Filmfest, Aspen Academy Screenings, Aspen Shortsfest, Indie Showcases, FilmEducates, and partnerships with other organizations, Aspen Film has solidified a permanent home for our programming.
-In October 2022, Aspen Film exercised an option to acquire this iconic property and has engaged Bow Tie Management, a professional commercial movie theater operations company, to handle theater operations.
+After 45 years of bringing cinema, dialogue, and community engagement to the Roaring Fork Valley through Aspen Filmfest, Aspen Academy Screenings, Aspen Shortsfest, Indie Showcases, FilmEducates, and partnerships with other organizations, Aspen Film has solidified a permanent home for our programming at the Aspen Isis Theatre, managed by Bow Tie Management, a professional commercial movie theater operations company.

-Aspen Film, in conjunction with Bow Tie Management, are thrilled to continue the tradition of showing movies in downtown Aspen.
-As we forge ahead, we are committed to bringing you an exciting mix of first-run releases, independent films, and other thought-provoking programming.
+The Isis Theatre, in conjunction with Bow Tie Management and Aspen Film, are thrilled to continue the tradition of showing movies in downtown Aspen.
+We continue to be committed to bringing you an exciting mix of first-run releases, independent films, and other thought-provoking programming.

 TICKET PRICING